bhavaniravi/portfolio/data/blogs/WIP_authentication_in_python.md

 Authorization is achieved using access control, you can imagine it as a “Restricted Area” sign with a guard.

 #### Types of Access Control
 1. **RBAC - Role Based Access Control** - A user with specific roles can access specific data.
+E.g., Only a SuperAdmin can change the Locale of the system.
 2. **MAC - Mandatory Access Control** - High security systems avail these kinds of access control
 3. **DBAC - Discretionary Access Control** - The business data decides which information is available for a specific user.
-E.g., A library lender can only see books lent by themselves.
+E.g., According to the business logic of a library application, only a library lender can only see books lent by themselves.